1847123212/DE0-Nano2PSP_LCD/README.md

 This repo contains all the code necessary for setting up a Nios II softcore able to drive a PSP 1000 LCD.
 The pin mapping in this project are made for a daugther board I have made for the DE0-Nano board.
-Schematics for the board can be found at: ???
+Schematics for the board will be added later.

 Build instructions